-In the past three decades, IBE has awarded more than $4.6 million in scholarships to worthy Hoosier students.
+In the past three decades, IBE has awarded nearly $5 million in scholarships to worthy Hoosier students.
 High school seniors and college undergraduates are chosen on the basis of academic achievement and financial need.
 The scholarship program has been key to Indiana scholars experiencing the opportunity to advance their career objectives and pursue a higher quality of life.

 Learn more about the scholarship fund and requirements here >

 The Miss Circle City Classic® Coronation targets area high school females and promotes academic achievement, community service, and leadership development.
 Prior to the event, participants attend mandatory workshops that focus on the importance of teamwork, leadership styles, college admissions requirements, study skills, effective communication (oral and written), dress for success, social etiquette, college financial aid, and modern dance.
 College gifts are provided to participants and scholarships are provided to the top 3 participants.

 Youth development is a benchmark of IBE and nowhere is the emphasis more emphatic than in the preparation of young people for the leadership roles of tomorrow.
 The Youth Leadership Summit held during Summer Celebration inspires young people to become a significant part of the kinds of changes they envision for the world in which they live.
 They are taught how to make a difference in their community as the first step to changing the world.
 Engaging speakers, workshop, activities and group discussion provide a memorable and enriching experience.